-Most sources consider breastfeeding to be contraindicated during maternal antineoplastic drug therapy.[1]
-It is probably impractical to resume breastfeeding after vinorelbine therapy because of the drug's long half-life.
-Chemotherapy may adversely affect the normal microbiome and chemical makeup of breastmilk.[2]
+Most sources consider breastfeeding to be contraindicated during maternal antineoplastic drug therapy, especially alkylating agents such as temozolamide.[1]
+It might be possible to breastfeed safely during intermittent therapy with an appropriate period of breastfeeding abstinence; however, no data are available to determine an appropriate period to withhold breastfeeding.
+Chemotherapy may adversely affect the normal microbiome and chemical makeup of breastmilk.